cedejic/CharlenesCoffeeShop/README.md

 ### Running the application
+The application is developed using Java 11 SE.
 The application can be run from the main method, but it has fixed code just to show basic functionality.

 ### Running tests